sisterai/estate-assistant-system/README.md

   - Peek at our sample dataset here:
     [Google Drive CSV (50k+ records)](https://drive.google.com/file/d/1vJCSlQgnQyVxoINosfWJWl6Jg1f0ltyo/view?usp=sharing)
   - After cleaning, **30,772 properties** remain in the database, available for the chatbot to use.
-  - Explore `Initial-Data-Analysis.ipynb` in the repo root for an initial Jupyter‑powered dive into the data.
+  - Explore `Initial-Data-Analysis.ipynb` in the repo root for an initial, quick Jupyter‑powered dive into the data.
-  - Explore `EstateWise-CLI-Chatbot.ipynb` in the repo root for a Jupyter‑powered CLI chatbot that can be used to test the Gemini chatbot.
+  - Explore `EDA-CLI-Chatbot.ipynb` in the repo root for a more detailed and comprehensive analysis of the data, as well as a CLI version of our chatbot.

 > Note: Please note that the deployed version of the app is subject to Vercel's infrastructure limitations, which may affect the performance and availability of the app.
 You are encouraged to run the app locally for the best experience.